vaidashi/career-development-curriculum/deliverable_submissions/1706-b/danny_trujillo.md

     * https://gist.github.com/djtrujillo/681c70376374c53072460f73fcae713f

 * Link to reflection on agile practices/project management used in projects (What project management strategies did you use in your projects this module?
 What went well?
 What would you do differently next time?):
+    * Throughout this mod, agile practices and project management became much more important.
+This was the first mod where we worked on teams that were more than just 2 people.
+In order to successfully complete projects and keep on task we all had to have a clear understanding of each others work styles and be able to push through problems together.
+This required good project management and an understanding that we all had to contribute to all aspects of the projects.
+I think what went well was my ability to adapt to new groups and to understand that every group that I work with is going to be different.
+What I'll hopefully do differently is to communicate better up front.
+Having clear expectations of everyone needs to be established before starting the project even though the tendency is to jump right in.

 * Link to reflection on in-person feedback conversation using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/feedback_conversation_reflection_guidelines.md)